devops-rob/terraform-vault-secrets-engines/examples/gcp_service_account_role/README.md

-# GCP Secrets Engine with OAuth2 example
+# GCP Secrets Engine with Service Account example

 ### Overview
-In this example, the module will be used to configure the GCP secrets engine with a role that dynamically provision OAuth2 tokens for GCP.
+In this example, the module will be used to configure the GCP secrets engine with a role that dynamically provision service account keys for GCP.

 ### Example use case

-Configuring the GCP secrets engine to issue OAuth2 tokens is useful when building a platform that will be required to access Google Cloud resources.
-For more information about OAuth2 and how to implement different workflows with it, refer to this [beginners guide.](https://medium.com/google-cloud/understanding-oauth2-and-building-a-basic-authorization-server-of-your-own-a-beginners-guide-cf7451a16f66) There are some [things to note](https://www.vaultproject.io/docs/secrets/gcp#things-to-note) when deciding with to use service accounts or OAuth tokens.
+Service accounts are good for systems that need to access and manage GCP resources.
+This could be a CI/CD system for example.  this module itself uses a service account for Vault to authenticate against GCP in order to create and manage dynamically generated service accounts.
+There are some [things to note](https://www.vaultproject.io/docs/secrets/gcp#things-to-note) when deciding with to use service accounts or OAuth tokens.

 ### GCP Requirements